sundowndev/phoneinfoga/docs/getting-started/install.md

 ## Docker

 !!! info
     If you want to use the beta channel, you can use the `next` tag, it's updated directly from the master branch.
-But in most cases we recommend using [`latest`, `v2` or `stable` tags](https://hub.docker.com/r/sundowndev/phoneinfoga/tags) to only get release updates.
+But in most cases we recommend using [`latest`, `v2` or `stable` tags](https://hub.docker.com/r/sundowndev/phoneinfoga/tags) to only get release updates.unmper 02+ 01208401280

 ### From docker hub